 Every year around 300 people in England and Wales are given a life sentence for murder.
-About 5,500 people are currently serving a prison sentence for the same.
-And over 200 people annually are released having served the prison part of their sentence.
+About 5,300 people are currently serving a prison sentence for the same.
+And around 300 people annually are released having served the prison part of their sentence.

 Life means life – but not always life in prison